-215 The certificate holder shall provide documentation to the Department demonstrating that the 216 certificate holder has satisfied the conditions of the certificate, including documentation of the amount of 217 charity care provided to patients.
-If the certificate holder is unable or fails to satisfy the conditions of a 218 certificate, the Department may approve alternative methods to satisfy the conditions pursuant to a plan 219 of compliance.
-The plan of compliance shall identify a timeframe within which the certificate holder 220 will satisfy the conditions of the certificate, and identify how the certificate holder will satisfy the 221 conditions of the certificate, which may include (i) (a) making direct payments to an organization authorized under a memorandum of understanding with the Department to receive contributions 222 satisfying conditions of a certificate, (ii) (b) making direct payments to a private nonprofit foundation 223 224 that funds basic insurance coverage for indigents authorized under a memorandum of understanding with 225 the Department to receive contributions satisfying conditions of a certificate, or (iii) (c) other 226 documented efforts or initiatives to provide primary or specialized care to underserved populations.
-In 227 determining whether the certificate holder has met the conditions of the certificate pursuant to a plan of 228 compliance, only such direct payments, efforts, or initiatives made or undertaken after issuance of the 229 conditioned certificate shall be counted towards satisfaction of conditions.
+The certificate holder shall provide documentation to the Department demonstrating that the certificate holder has satisfied the conditions of the certificate, including documentation of the amount of charity care provided to patients.
+If the certificate holder is unable or fails to satisfy the conditions of a certificate, the Department may approve alternative methods to satisfy the conditions pursuant to a plan of compliance.
+The plan of compliance shall identify a timeframe within which the certificate holder will satisfy the conditions of the certificate, and identify how the certificate holder will satisfy the conditions of the certificate, which may include (i) (a) making direct payments to an organization authorized under a memorandum of understanding with the Department to receive contributions satisfying conditions of a certificate, (ii) (b) making direct payments to a private nonprofit foundation that funds basic insurance coverage for indigents authorized under a memorandum of understanding with the Department to receive contributions satisfying conditions of a certificate holder has met the conditions of a certificate pursuant to receive contributions satisfying conditions of a certificate holder has met the conditions of a certificate pursuant to a plan of compliance, only such direct payments, efforts, or initiatives made or undertaken after issuance of the compliance, only such direct payments, efforts, or initiatives made or undertaken after issuance of the conditioned certificate shall be counted towards satisfaction of conditions.

-230 Any person willfully refusing, failing, or neglecting to honor such agreement shall be subject to a 231 civil penalty of up to \$100 per violation per day until the date of compliance.
+Any person willfully refusing, failing, or neglecting to honor such agreement shall be subject to a civil penalty of up to \$100 per violation per day until the date of compliance.

-G. Pursuant to regulations of the Board, the Commissioner may accept requests for and approve 232 233 amendments to conditions of existing certificates related to the provision of care at reduced rates or to 234 patients requiring specialized care or related to the development and operation of primary medical care 235 services in designated medically underserved areas of the certificate holder's service area.
+G. Pursuant to regulations of the Board, the Commissioner may accept requests for and approve amendments to conditions of existing certificates related to the provision of care at reduced rates or to patients requiring specialized care or related to the development and operation of primary medical care services in designated medically underserved areas of the certificate holder's service area.

-236 H. For the purposes of this section, "completion" means conclusion of construction activities 237 necessary for the substantial performance of the contract.
-238
+H. For the purposes of this section, "completion" means conclusion of construction activities necessary for the substantial performance of the contract.